 Antimicrobial Testing Program

-This Web page describes EPA's Antimicrobial Testing Program (ATP), lists products that have been tested and summarizes program results.
-This information is provided to ensure that anyone using antimicrobial products has a full understanding of the scope and purpose of EPA’s Antimicrobial Testing Program.
+This Web page describes EPA's Antimicrobial Testing Program, lists products that have been tested and summarizes program results.

 On This Page